jaytmiller/caldp/docs/hstdp/index.rst

 *******************
-hstdp Documentation
+caldp Documentation
 *******************

-This is the documentation for hstdp.
+This is the documentation for caldp.

 Reference/API
 =============

-.. automodapi:: hstdp
+.. automodapi:: caldp